 Sorce wins for a different person.
 Specifically:

 • You want to try AI auto-apply free.
 Sorce gives you 40 free swipes a day with the AI agent included.
-Sonara is paid-only, so you can't experiment without committing money.
+Sonara's crawlable public pages did not show the same transparent free daily allowance.

 • You want to see every job before it goes out.
 Every Sorce application went out because you swiped right.
 No autopilot misfires.